 - Thus, it is an ideal scenario when someone has to get up-to-speed quickly with a certain technology, even when public sessions of said technology are rare.

 In a blended learning track, participants combine e-learning and self-study with classroom training sessions.
-Typically, our blended learning training approach is used for certification tracks.
+For example, our blended learning training approach is used for certification tracks.

-ABIS chose for a flipped classroom model for implementing blended learning.
-That is, participants individually prepare and study specific technical topics; then, afterwards, at regular intervals, classroom sessions are organised for them to be able to apply and build upon what they have individually learned.
+ABIS implements blended learning with a flipped classroom model.
+First, participants individually prepare and study specific technical topics; then, at regular intervals, classroom sessions are organised for them to be able to apply and build upon what they learned.
 In a typical classroom setup, the opposite model is used.

 - In order to help participants prepare and study, a detailed study guide is available.
 This study guide contains details about both the organisation and planning of the training track and its individual training blocks.